Letter Of Claim: How to start an accident claim for compensation following an injury in the UK

 You should send two copies of your letter of claim and remind the Defendant that the copy letter of claim should be sent to the relevant insurance company (for road traffic accidents – this would be the motor insurer, for work accidents the employment liability insurance).

-I believe a letter of claim should read like it means business, so I suggest you include a line that proceedings will be issued at court if liability is not conceded within a time period specified by you.
+A letter of claim should read like it means business, so you may wish to include wording that indicates proceedings will be issued at court if liability is not conceded within a time period specified by you.

 “Yes” – a letter of claim is an extremely important document – badly worded letters could prejudice your whole claim.